openfga/rfcs/20231214-listUsers-api.md

     define viewer: [user:*]
 ```

-If a relationship tuple involves a typed public wildcard (e.g. `document:1#viewer@user:*`), then how should we treat that in the `ListUsers`` response?
+If a relationship tuple involves a typed public wildcard (e.g. `document:1#viewer@user:*`), then how should we treat that in the `ListUsers` response?
 The client *may* want to choose how to treat public wildcards and the server *should* respect that.

 For example, one client may want `user:*` to expand to every concrete object of type `user` in the system at the time the query is being served.
 This would imply doing some sort of `SELECT DISTINCT object_id FROM tuple WHERE object_type="user" AND relation=""` query to resolve all concrete objects that `user:*` expands to.
 A use case for this approach would be an index process using the this API to build a changeset caused by a changelog entry.
 Alternatively, some clients may just want to take the public wildcard at face value and treat it as a broad “everyone” policy, and so in this case simply returning the public wildcard in the ListUsers response would suffice.
 Some use cases may also want to omit public wildcard expansion altogether and only expand relationships without public wildcards.
 Any of these options could be desirable depending on the use case behind the API.

 # How it Works
 [how-it-works]: #how-it-works

-This is the technical portion of the RFC, where you explain the design in sufficient detail.

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 ## Algorithm

-`ListUsers` is a filtered form of recursive [Expand](https://openfga.dev/api/service#/Relationship%20Queries/Expand).
+`ListUsers` and `StreamedListUsers` is a filtered form of recursive [Expand](https://openfga.dev/api/service#/Relationship%20Queries/Expand).
 We don’t want to return *all users of any type*, we only want to return all the concrete user objects *of a specified type*.

 The implementation of ListUsers and StreamedListUsers will behave a lot like [ListObjects](https://openfga.dev/api/service#/Relationship%20Queries/ListObjects) and [StreamedListObjects](https://openfga.dev/api/service#/Relationship%20Queries/StreamedListObjects), but instead of starting at a user and expanding backwards (e.g. reverse expansion) we will start at a relationship with an object and recursively expand (forward expansion) any usersets we find along the way that would lead to a concrete/terminal object of the specified `user_object_type`.